Kunull/Writeups/docs/ROP Emporium/ret2win.md

 ---

 :::note
-I will be using pwndbg to solve the 64 bit and peda to solve the 32 bit.
-You can use this walkthrough to install both of those plugins.
+I will be using pwndbg to solve the 64 bit and the 32 bit.
+You can use [this](https://infosecwriteups.com/pwndbg-gef-peda-one-for-all-and-all-for-one-714d71bf36b8) walkthrough to install both of those plugins.
 :::

 ## 64 bit